naveenagarwal/weather/README.md

 # lib Directory
 It has weather.js abstract class and weather-darksky.js client specific class which implements the client specific behaviour to make request to the weather api.

+# middlewear Directory
+It contains all the middlewear generic middlewear used in the app.

+Middlewears used

+1. checkValidRequestFormat // It check if request is in valid format. i.e. html or json
+2. handlePageNotFound // It handle the 404 request
+3. errorHandler // it handels the other error which  might occur in app

 Rest is standard structure for a express node app.